DomPatmore-SAE/4100-Assessment/part2/Part2.md

 2. The main color chosen is a cobalt blue (hsl(220, 80%, 30%)); Using sass variable and color theory, create a tricolor template and add a primary,secondary, and teritiary colour variable.
 In your Sass file, briefly explain your choice of colours.
 (10 points)

 3. The landing page should contain semantic markup *wherever* possible, including the container for the video.
 (5 points)
+4. The metadata of the landing page should have the following:
+ keywords: cryptocurrency,blockchain
+ description: "This blog highlights good practices using blockchain infrastructure"
-4. The address should have a suitable microformat applied (10 points)
+5. The address should have a suitable microformat applied (10 points)
-5. The background of the submit button should use the secondary colour (5 points)
+6. The background of the submit button should use the secondary colour (5 points)

 For the mobile view (20 points):